TommiKivimaki/UserDefaultsStorage/README.md

 Storing and reading properties from UserDefaults.
 Returns a default value if key is not found.
 Supports also optional types.

+Extend  `UserDefaultsKey` to crea your own type safe keys.

+## Publishing changes with Combine

-Tests show an example `UserDefaultsPublished`, which wraps around `UserDefaultsStorage` and uses Combine to publish changes.
+There is an example `UserDefaultsPublished` in Tests, which wraps around `UserDefaultsStorage` and uses Combine to publish changes.